dedpichto/ag.WPF.Chart/README.md

 ## PlainSeries class

+Inherits abstract Series class.
 Represents plain series object with one value for each series point.

 ### Constructors